izzyreal/vmpc-docs/controls.rst

 DATA wheel
 ++++++++++
 The DATA wheel can be turned by dragging or scrolling.
-Precise, single-step changes can be performed by holding any of the modifier keys -- :kbd:`Shift`, :kbd:`Ctrl`, or :kbd:`Alt/Option` -- while dragging.

 On iPadOS you can drag the DATA wheel with one finger for precise, single-step changes, or with two fingers for large increments.